mohssenk/Arabic-Melodies-Project/INTRODUCTION.md

 ## Future Plans

-Currently the dataset is only 1 reciter, so to be generalizable it needs a much more diverse dataset.
+Currently, the dataset is only 1 reciter, so to be generalizable it needs a much more diverse dataset.
 I plan to expand the dataset heavily by adding uploaded youtube videos with the scale listed in the description or title.
 With my unique contribution of an audio classifier, an application will be created in the future that can classify any clip uploaded by a learner that wants to confidently know the scale of a reciter they listen to.